 - Heatable private infinity pool (13mx5m)

-- Sun-beds, tables and parasols available around the pool
+- Sun-beds, tables and parasols around the pool

-- Separate furnished terrace for breakfast located just outside the kitchen
+- Separate furnished terrace for breakfast located just in front of the kitchen

 - Armchairs and sofa with parasol on the terrace in front of the living room